Aviva Equity Release Review

 Cash Reserve

-Why use a cash reserve?
+Why use a Cash Reserve?

 This will help you avoid the interest that accrues over time from becoming unmanageable.